December 13, 2017 |10 min read

 Long Vacations

-If you’re planning a trip out of town for more than a couple days, it’s time to recruit some help.
-The best option for your cat is to have a trusted person the cat is familiar with serve as temporary guardian.
-Ask a friend or neighbor to stop by your house once or twice per day to feed your cat, fill his water bowl, clean the litter box, and give him some lovin’.
+If you’re planning a long trip out of town for more than a couple of days, it’s time to recruit some help.
+The best option for your cat is to have a trusted person the cat is familiar with serve as a temporary guardian.
+Ask a friend or neighbor to stop by your house once or twice per day to feed your cat, fill his water bowl, clean the litter box, and give him some lovin ’.

 Prepare your home just like you would for a weekend away (see above) and leave the number of your vet for your wonderful cat sitter just in case.
 While your cat isn’t likely to do more than chill on the couch all day, all parties involved will feel better knowing what to do in case of an emergency.